 The activities and results of this amazing empowering project completed in December 2014.
 GHWa Farming Project Report [pdf download]

 The high death rate amongst premature babies is a real problem and several hundred lives have already been saved by these wonderful devices in our Tanzanian project to make a locally-built, low-tec, low-cost incubators.
 The project has grown every year since 2011 so that all hospitals and clinics in the Kilimanjaro region now have cots.
 In 2016-17 sees expansion into the Mara region.
 Warm Cots solutions have been copied in Uganda, Malawi and Zambia.

 This is Maureen, one of the youngsters whose education is sponsored by supporters.
-Sponsorship schemes operate in Liberia, Kenya, Malawi and Cameroon.
-Money is needed to pay for school fees and provide uniform, books and other school supplies and sponsors receive a photo of the child they support as well as a yearly report on their progress at school.
+Sponsorship schemes operate in Kenya, Malawi and Cameroon.
+Money is needed to pay for school fees and provide uniform, books and other school supplies.
 Any amount is welcome as we can pool donations to go towards the schooling of an individual child.